 Ad Groups Structure

-Once your campaigns are set up, there are a number of different ways to organize your ad groups, each with pros and cons:
+Once your campaigns are set up, there are many different ways to organize your ad groups, each with pros and cons:

-- I’ve seen simple accounts drop all keywords into the same ad group, which is convenient for keeping the structure lean at first.
+- I’ve seen simple accounts drop all keywords into the same ad group, which is convenient for keeping the structure lean initially.

-- A number of accounts group keywords by similar meaning, such as grouping everything related to a specific theme or a group of competitors operating in a particular subspace of your vertical.
+- Several accounts group keywords by similar meaning, such as grouping everything related to a specific theme or a group of competitors operating in a particular subspace of your vertical.
 This helps you understand the performance of each group while bundling keywords together.

-- Others bundle keywords by the value they generate—lifetime value (LTV) ad groups—in order to bid on them according to their ROI goals.
+- Others bundle keywords by the value they generate—lifetime value (LTV) ad groups—to bid on them according to their ROI goals.
 Of course, you only know LTV later on, so you might be moving keywords across various ad groups organized by tiers.

-ASA practitioners each have their own methods, and the decision to structure ad groups mainly depend on who operates the account.
+ASA practitioners each have their own methods, and the decision to structure ad groups mainly depends on who operates the account.
 I don’t think there’s one way that outperforms all the others.
-I personally use a mix of all these—meaning groups, LTV tiers, and SKAG—depending on the scale of each.
+I use a mix of all these—meaning groups, LTV tiers, and SKAG—depending on the scale of each.